BruceDong/MCBDA2017/README.md

 # MCBDA2017

-This repository contains resources for the tutorial in MCBDA 2017.
+This repository contains resources for the tutorial of MCBDA 2017 in PVAMU.